ayeitskatie1212/JavsScript-HTML-css-Practice/README.md

-# Some simple websites that focus mainly on JS skills
+# Simple websites to improve JS skills

 Written using only JavaScript's standard library.